 Tips for Closing on a Home

-Before you close on your home, make sure the builder provides you with a list of all the subcontractors and suppliers that worked on the home, copies of all product manufacturer warranties, a copy of the builder's warranty, a set of drawings showing the stamp of the architect and engineers, and a description of the maintenance that should be conducted on the home.
-Taking time to get this information now ensures that you will have the necessary documentation if a defect becomes apparent at a later date.
+Before you close on your home, make sure the builder provides you with a list of all the subcontractors and suppliers that worked on the home, copies of all product manufacturer warranties (including owner's manuals, remotes, etc.), a copy of the builder's warranty, a set of drawings showing the stamp of the architect and engineers, and a description of the maintenance that should be conducted on the home.
+Taking time to get this information before the closing ensures that you will have the necessary documentation if a defect becomes apparent at a later date.

 Many items will be expressly excluded from warranty.
 The excluded items should be examined carefully before you close, because after closing the builder will not be required to repair or replace those excluded items.

-Many homeowners are haphazard about the final walk-through because they don't know what to evaluate.
-That's one good reason to hire a professional inspector.
-Whether or not you hire an inspector, the following list will help you conduct a thorough evaluation:
+Many homeowners are haphazard in their final walk-through because they don't know what to look for in the house.
+Hiring a professional home inspector can be useful for that reason.
+Whether or not you hire an inspector, the following list may help you conduct a thorough evaluation.